okarthikb/state-space-models/README.md

 # state-space-models

-implementations of SSMs and related algorithms
+implementations of SSMs and related algorithms in JAX

 models:
   - mamba